skippyr/becho/README.md

 ## Repeat

-The flag `--repeat` can be used to define how many times the output will be shown.
+The flag `-R` or `--repeat` can be used to define how many times the output will be shown.
 By default its value is 1.